kwameopareasiedu/react-simple-widgets/src/widgets/multi-date-picker/multi-date-picker-usage.md

 # MultiDatePicker

-This widget allows you to select multiple calendar date.
-Since it is intrinsically a div element, it accepts all attributes of the `<div/>` tag.
+This widget allows you to select multiple calendar dates.
+MultiDatePicker is intrinsically a `<div/>` element and accepts all of its attributes..

 ## Usage